echamudi/japanese-toolkit/README.md

 # Kanji

+With Kanji you can:
-Get kanji characters in an array based on categorization.
+- Get kanji characters in an array based on categorization.
+- Get kanji composition tree.

 ## Usage